Following a fair procedure when managing sickness absence

 Further HR guidance

 Do you need HR support?
 Our HR consultants and advisors can help review your circumstances and provide you with practical support and advice.
-Call 0844 324 5840 or contact us online to find out how we can help your business.
+Call 0844 324 5840 or contact us online to find out how HR Solutions can help your business.